bibbox/bibbox-documentation/docs/index.md

 * How does it work ?

-Basically the  BIBBOX itsself consists of a series of docker containers.
-The basic container strucutre is given by:
+The  BIBBOX itself consists of a series of Docker containers.
+The basic container structure is given by:

 * Apache Proxyserver (Front-End Server and Proxy Server for the Apps)
 * Backend (Flask Rest API for data exchange from Front-End)